Adminsoft Help Library

 Provided your computer environment is set up appropriately to let key staff run our software from home, you should be able to maintain continuity of your accounts function, in the case of a pandemic or other natural disaster - that does not knock out power and communications.
 (We wish the solution for clearing the mail box and banking cheques was as easy.)

 Our software runs fine in Terminal Services and Remote DeskTop environments through a VPN connection, and we have several user sites who do this all the time to provide access from branch offices, and / or to facilitate working from home.
-It also works fine with Remote Assistance or VNC through a VPN.
+It also works fine with Remote Desktop or VNC through a VPN.

 Our Software runs really slow on one or more workstations

 Note that we use Eset "Nod32" and "SmartSecurity Suite" here ourselves, and have not encountered any such problems (or heard of anyone who is using Eset products having such problems).
 We cannot sing the praises of Nod32 and SmartSecurity enough.
-They are both very fast and have a small footprint (especially compared with something like Norton which is grossly obese in comparison with the poor performance to match).
+They are both very fast and have a small footprint (especially compared with something like Norton which is grossly obese in comparison and has the poor performance to match).
 Eset has some very clever heuristics which enable it to identify many new viruses even before they have been included in the signature pattern list.
 It always wins the "fly-offs" that are done by independent researchers like "Virus Bulletin": being the fastest in the scan speed tests, and the best at both identifying new test viruses and not issuing false positives.
 So we would encourage you to seriously consider switching to it, when it is time to next renew your anti-virus licences.

 Low-level system problems (OLE errors etc.)